 Instructions

-- Rub outside of chicken with remaining 2 tablespoons of olive oil.
-Season with chicken seasoning or rub.
+- Rub the skin with the remaining 2 tablespoons of olive oil and season with chicken seasoning or the rub below.

 - Place the chicken breast side up on the vegetables.
 Place the pan in the oven.
-Cook 12 minutes at 450°F.
+Cook uncovered for 12 minutes at 450°F.

-- Turn oven down to 350°F and bake until the inner thigh reaches 165°F. (A 4 pound chicken will need an additional 75-80 minutes).
+- Turn the oven down to 350°F and bake for an additional 20 minutes per pound or until the inner thigh reaches 165°F. (A 4 pound chicken will need an additional 75 to 80 minutes).

-- Remove the chicken from the oven and allow to rest 15 minutes before carving.
-(Return the vegetables to the oven if they need a few more minutes cook time).
+- Remove the chicken from the oven and transfer it to a plate to rest for at least 15 minutes.
+While the chicken is resting, return the vegetables to the oven if they need a few more minutes cook time.

 Nutrition Information